University of Virginia Darden School of Business

-The Darden School of Business is the graduate business school of the University of Virginia, a public research university in Charlottesville, Virginia.
-The Darden School offers MBA, PhD, and Executive Education programs.
-The school was founded in 1955 and is named after Colgate Whitehead Darden Jr., a former Democratic congressman, governor of Virginia, and former president of the University of Virginia.
-Darden is on the grounds of the University of Virginia in Charlottesville.
-It uses the case method as its sole method of teaching.
-The dean of the school is former McKinsey & Company executive Scott C. Beardsley.
+The Colgate Darden Graduate School of Business Administration (branded as the Darden School of Business) is the graduate business school of the University of Virginia, a public research university in Charlottesville, Virginia.
+The school offers MBA, PhD, and Executive Education programs.

+The school was founded in 1955 through the efforts of Colgate Whitehead Darden Jr., the president of the University of Virginia from 1947 to 1959 and a former Democratic congressman and governor of Virginia from 1942 to 1946.
+It is located on the grounds of the University of Virginia.
+Its faculty use the case method as their method of teaching courses.

 History

-The Darden School was the first graduate school of business of the Southern United States when it was founded in 1955.
-The original business school was nestled in the central grounds of the University of Virginia, before being moved its current location at the North Grounds.
+The Darden School was established on September 15, 1955, when it held its first classes.
+The school was a years–long effort by UVA President Colgate Darden.
+Initially, the school was known as the Graduate School of Business Administration and was located on the central grounds of UVA.
+On July 1, 1974, the school was renamed the Colgate Darden Graduate School of Business Administration and was moved to its current location at Saunders Hall in North Grounds in 1975.
 Designed by the Driehaus Prize winner Robert A. M. Stern, the Darden school's buildings feature sand-struck Virginia brick, Chippendale balustrades and red-metal standing seam roofs.
 In 2018, the Sands Family Grounds was inaugurated by the Darden School, in Arlington County, Virginia, in proximity to Washington D.C.'s central business district.
-The Sands Family Grounds occupy the top two floors of a 31-story skyscraper emblazoned with the UVA Darden Logo, and provides extensive facilities for students and event guests.
+The Sands Family Grounds occupy the top two floors of a 31-story skyscraper..